Exxon: At least 2 board members lose seats in climate fight - WTMJ

 The dissident slate of directors was proposed by a hedge fund called Engine No. 1, which asserted that Exxon’s current board was ill-equipped to handle the transformations that are reshaping the energy sector.

+The two candidates whom Exxon said shareholders elected from the Engine No. 1 slate were Gregory Goff, a former CEO of Andeavor, a petroleum refining and marketing company formerly known as Tesoro; and Kaisa Hietala, a former executive vice president of renewable products at Neste.
+In that position, Hietala was credited with boosting the company’s renewable diesel and jet fuel offerings.

+Exxon said it had not yet determined whether a third dissident board candidate put forward by Engine No. 1, Alexander Karsner, had also been elected.
+Karsner, a senior strategist at X, Alphabet Inc.’s innovation lab, has been an investor in energy infrastructure and clean-technology startups.

-The alternative directors were also backed by many of the nation’s most powerful institutional investors.
+The alternative directors put forward by the hedge fund were also backed by many of the nation’s most powerful institutional investors.
 The vote reflected a broader push among consumers, investors and government leaders to pivot away from fossil fuels and invest in a future in which energy needs are increasingly met with renewable sources.

 The investors who backed the alternative slate of board members had complained that compared with some other oil giants, Exxon has failed to commit itself sufficiently to cleaner energy, from wind, solar or other sources.

-Exxon argued that it was committed to addressing the climate crisis, with plans to add new board members, including one with expertise in climate change.
+Companies sometimes work with dissident shareholders to accept suggested changes to boards.
+Exxon, though, had resisted the challenge.
+It argued that it was already committed to addressing the climate crisis, with plans to add new board members, including one with expertise in climate change.
 It has also highlighted its plan, still in the early stages, to use the Houston Ship Channel to capture and store carbon dioxide offshore.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.